abhishekverma01/SecretsApp/README.md

+# Secrets App
-# a screts app which provide secrets of others using public api
+a screts app which provide secrets of others using public api